Whether you have a few days, weeks, or longer to spare – these islands should be at the top of your winter-sun radar.

-These are the 12 best islands for winter-sun.
+These are 12 of the world’s best islands for winter sun.
 Browse and bookmark for whenever you need your next dose of vitamin D.

 THE LONG WEEKEND

-With the shortest flight time from the UK of this list, don’t expect blazing sunshine or long, lingering beach days during a December trip to Malta, but visit, safe in the knowledge that at least the weather will be an improvement on whatever windy or rainy fronts are sweeping in back home.
+With the shortest flight time from the UK on this list, don’t expect blazing sunshine or long, lingering beach days during a December trip to Malta.
+But do visit safe in the knowledge that the weather will be an improvement on whatever windy or rainy fronts are sweeping in back home.
 Due to the island’s small size (London is about five times bigger), the beach is never far away – making it easily accessible for a quick wander while the sun is shining, and equally easy to escape from should the weather turn.
 By evening, join the trendy crowds at Sliema for dinner, or work your way through some of the Michelin-recommended restaurants in Valletta – we love Noni for Maltese cuisine, and Aki for Japanese.

 Flight time from London: 3 hours